 Helpful tools for remote teamwork

 Working remotely is so much easier today than ever before; there are so many new online platforms, software and apps to help with teamwork and remote access.
-Some of the online tools we use when working with overseas clients or collaborating include:
+(Read our more recent blog post on working remotely and tips on how to have effective remote meetings).
+Here’s some of the online tools we use when working with overseas clients or collaborating online:

 Dropbox – Don’t know what we did before Dropbox.
 All files in one folder, easy to share, and we can add comments to files, plus it tells you if someone else has the file open that you are working on, which is quite handy.